bundlydev/ares/packages/ic-core-js/README.md

 # ic-core-js

-A JavaScript library for interacting with the Internet Computer (IC) core.
+A JavaScript library for interacting with the Internet Computer (IC).

 ## How to use